 16.11 Credit for units or modules completed in the previous course may be granted but some units or modules may not be relevant to the new course.

-17.1 Students who do not enrol and do not officially defer their enrolment by the census date will be automatically deferred from their program for a period of two terms.
+17.1 Domestic Students: All Students who do not enrol and do not officially defer their enrolment by the census date are contacted and reminded of the requirement to enrol in every compulsory period and encourage to formally defer.

-17.2 Students who do not have a valid unit or module enrolment by the census date of the third term after non-enrolment will be regarded as having ceased their course of study and will be 'Withdrawn-lapsed' and will need to apply for re-admission to HSA and to the course in order to return to study.
+17.2 Domestic students who do not have a valid unit enrolment by the census date of the fourth term after non-enrolment will be regarded as having ceased their course of study and will be 'Withdrawn-lapsed' and will need to apply for re-admission to HSA and to the course in order to return to study.

 18.1 Students whose enrolment is suspended for non-payment of fees may apply for reinstatement of their enrolment after paying the relevant fees and may only return to the same course if they are able to complete the course within the permitted maximum course duration.
 Where the student cannot complete the course within the permitted maximum course duration the student will be required to transfer to a course deemed equivalent by HSA, subject to the availability of the course or an equivalent at the time of re-enrolment.